 Drink it as they do in Scotland: straight up with perhaps a wee splash of water.
 A Scot would never have a dram on ice, but you might like that, too.

-The annual Victoria Whisky Festival goes January 19-22, 2017 at the Hotel Grand Pacific with a variety of dinners, tastings and master classes for whisky experts and novices alike.
+The annual Victoria Whisky Festival goes every January in the BC capital, with a variety of dinners, tastings and master classes, drawing international whisky experts, connoisseurs and novices alike for a dive deep into the water of life.